-- Gives a +5 bonus to melee when using throwing attacks. - Prevents thrown items from breaking.
+• Gives a +5 bonus to melee when using throwing attacks.

 Polearm Mastery

 - Gives a +1 bonus to melee when using polearms. - Allows you to 'set' a polearm to intercept attackers. - If you waited last turn (pressed '5' / 'z') and any opponent who wasn't adjacent to you moves into an adjacent position, you get a free attack on them. - Note that you don't get the free attack if you cannot see the opponent or you are confused.